vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ![image](/assets/2025-09-01/060.png)

-After the Deployment the Flow starts it executes right away.
+We deploy the Hub Flow and it starts working right away:

 ![image](/assets/2025-09-01/070.png)

-And the Hub Variable values are filled with the content from Siemens S7.
+You can see that the Flow updates the Hub variables with the data from the S7:

 ![image](/assets/2025-09-01/080.png)